keystats/ARC-CHALLENGE-AFRICA/README.md

 # 🧠 ARC Challenge Africa: Abstraction & Reasoning with Logic-Based AI

 Welcome to my solution for the [Zindi ARC Challenge Africa](https://zindi.africa/competitions/the-arc-challenge-africa) — a competition inspired by the ARC-AGI benchmark that tests **true reasoning** over traditional training.
-This repo contains the exact pipeline that earned me a **Top 5 finish** 🏅!
+This repo contains the exact pipeline that earned me a **5th place finish** 🏅!

 ---